The Tortured Poets Department (song)

 "The Tortured Poets Department" is a song by the American singer-songwriter Taylor Swift and the title track of her eleventh studio album, The Tortured Poets Department (2024).
 Swift wrote and produced the song with Jack Antonoff.
 A synth-pop and jangle pop song, "The Tortured Poets Department" incorporates hushed drums, sparkling synths arpeggios, and electronic sounds.
 Its lyrics satirize a relationship between two pretentious artists, mentioning the poets Dylan Thomas and Patti Smith and the musician Charlie Puth.

 Music critics compared the production to the music from the 1980s.
 There were mixed opinions about the song: some found it catchy and complimented the sarcastic tone and melodic production, but some others found the lyrics verbose and overly conversational.
 "The Tortured Poets Department" peaked at number three on the Billboard Global 200 and reached the top 10 on charts in Australia, Austria, Canada, Hong Kong, Ireland, New Zealand, the Philippines, Singapore, the UK, and the US.

-Background and composition
+Background and release

 Swift announced her eleventh original studio album, The Tortured Poets Department, at the 66th Annual Grammy Awards on February 4, 2024, during her acceptance speech for the Best Pop Vocal Album award.
 Shortly after the announcement, Swift's website enabled the album to be pre-ordered in vinyl, CD, cassette and digital format.
 Swift conceived The Tortured Poets Department amidst publicized reports on her personal life, including a breakup with the English actor Joe Alwyn and a brief romantic linking with the English musician Matty Healy.
 She described it as her "lifeline" album which she "really needed" to make; Republic Records released The Tortured Poets Department on April 19, 2024.
+The title track, "The Tortured Poets Department", is number two on the album's standard track listing.
 She performed the song twice on the Eras Tour in 2024 as a part of mashups; with "Now That We Don't Talk" on May 25 in Lisbon and with "Maroon" on December 7 in Vancouver.